samjbaker/Group-Web-Project/report/Evaluation.md

   <img src="https://github.com/A-Madeline-Bates/Group-Web-Project/blob/main/report/report_images/Tests.png" width="600" />
 </p>
 <p align="center">
-  <strong>Figure X: A working copy of the tests performed in our test plan </strong>
+  <strong>Figure 1: A working copy of the tests performed in our test plan </strong>
 </p>

 We also made sure that the links to citations for facts were working correctly, as we wanted to ensure that users were able to verify the authenticity of the facts to ensure that our serious message was as strong as possible.
 We did this by scrolling through the feed and clicking the ‘go to source’ button provided for a number of different fact boxes and checking that we were taken to the correct place.